 It was really sheltered and quite hot and humid already at this point.

-Above we stopped for some shots at a bridge over the Callater Burn
+Above we stopped for some pictures and I took a short video at a bridge over the Callater Burn.

 We took in the magnificent scenery and enjoyed the peace and quiet.